 The main benefits of using a CMMS include:

-• Saves valuable time: As maintenance management software streamlines and partially automates your maintenance managing processes, it saves you much time and effort that it would cost doing this manually.
+• Saves valuable time: Maintenance management software streamlines and partially automates many business processes, saving you time and effort.

 How Much Does Maintenance Management Software Cost?

-The pricing of maintenance management software is largely different per provider and often depends on the number of users and the feature package.
+The pricing of maintenance management software varies per provider and often depends on the number of users and the feature package.
 It can range from $35 to $150 per user per month.
 Particularly those that charge per user can get rather expensive if you’re working with a large team.
 Pricing for providers that use pay-per-license models largely range from $500 to $8.000.

 Note that high pricing does not necessarily mean that it offers a better user experience and features that best suit your needs.
 Also, even the best free maintenance management software plans will have limited capabilities.

-Our number one pick, Connecteam, offers premium plans at a set monthly price of $29 for the first 30 employees, as well as a free trial.
+However, our number one pick, Connecteam, offers a completely free maintenance management software for small businesses with up to 10 users and premium plans for a set monthly price of $29 for the first 30 employees.

 FAQs